What is hedging language and why is it important?

 4. To use politeness strategies to concede to the reader or listener that there may be flaws in the information being provided.

-Before moving on to Lesson 2 in which the different types of hedging language are discussed, let’s look at one more example:
+Before moving on to Chapter 2 in which the different types of hedging language are discussed, let’s look at one more example:

 Does this sentence have any hedging language, and is its claim true?
 By adding hedging language, we can make this claim more accurate and cautious by highlighting to the reader that it isn’t always the case that students get higher grades.
 Instead, we can show that there’s merely a tendency for this to be true: